 However, corporate event photography can be challenging, requiring a mix of technical skills and individual skills.
 In this article, we’ll share some tips and tricks that can support you take your corporate event photography to the next level, from groundwork to post-production.
 So, whether you’re an aspiring photographer or a seasoned professional, these tips can help you create stunning images, and impress your clients.

 - Lookout for the location: Visit the event venue ahead of time to familiarise yourself with the space, lighting, and potential shooting spots.
-Understand the venue properly to understand whether it is an indoor venue or has some scope for outdoor shots.
+Understand the venue properly to understand whether it is indoor or has some scope for outdoor shots.
 This will help you plan your equipment needs and be more efficient on the day of the event.

 - Communicate with the client: Keep in touch with the client and ask about any specific shots they want or any restrictions they may have.
 This will help you better understand their expectations and tailor your approach accordingly.
 Don’t forget about the event budget and negotiation part done before the event.
 This will save you from further miscommunication and manage professionalism.

 - Plan your equipment: Ensure you have all the necessary equipment, including camera, lenses, tripod, flash, and batteries.
-When you have a prior idea about the event type and venue it is easy to decide which equipment is a must.
+When you have a prior idea about the event type and venue it is easy to decide which equipment is necessary.
 So, try bringing only the necessities as carrying too much stuff that is not required will only make your job a lot messier.
 Lastly, bring backup equipment of the necessary items in case of malfunctions.

 - Dress appropriately: Dress professionally and comfortably, but avoid wearing distracting colours or patterns that may draw attention away from the subjects.
 As the event type is corporate try reflecting your professionalism through your neat yet simple attire.